 Despite a mixed critical reception for the culturally offensive ‘Temple of Doom‘, audiences’ lapped up the experience of a third Indiana Jones movie.

 Following the frantic opening of ‘The Last Crusade’, we are given the chance to draw breath as we move back into familiar ‘Raiders’ territory, discovering that someone close to Indiana is dangerously mixed up in the search for a powerful religious artifact, leading our hero on a quest to find both the man and the treasure, and preferably before the latter falls into the wrong hands.
-In this case, far from breeding contempt, this familiarity is like putting on an old pair of slippers as Indiana and his new found lady friend, Dr Elsa Schnieder, go tomb-raiding for a lost clue to the whereabouts of the Grail.
+Far from breeding contempt, this familiarity is like putting on an old pair of slippers as Indiana and his new found lady friend, Dr Elsa Schnieder, go tomb-raiding for a lost clue to the whereabouts of the Grail.

-It is very shortly after that some of the original ‘haunted mansion’ ideas emerge, and we finally meet Henry Jones in the form of the magnificent Sean Connery (an interesting choice seeing as they originally envisaged Indiana Jones as James Bond without the gadgets!).
-Retaining his Scottish accent, Connery is wonderful as Jones Senior, my favourite line being the revelation of how he knew Elsa was a Nazi…”She talks in her sleep”…which was ad-libbed, backed up by Ford’s brilliantly shocked reaction!
-They wanted to introduce Jones Senior as someone who is more than a match for Indy, and he wastes no time in putting him in his place several times very early on, telling him off for shooting three Nazi’s with frustrated petulance as his father persists in calling him ‘Junior’… “Look what you did!” he exclaims, speaking the way a father might to his son if he’d drawn on the walls with wax crayons in what is the first of many delightful verbal battles.
-Drawing on personal experience, Spielberg has long been interested in the relationship between an estranged father and son and has explored such issues, either explicitly or implied, a number of times in Close Encounters, E.T. and Artificial Intelligence.
+It is very shortly after that some of the original ‘haunted mansion’ ideas emerge, and we finally meet Henry Jones in the form of the magnificent Sean Connery (an interesting choice seeing as they originally envisaged Indiana Jones as James Bond without the gadgets).
+Retaining his Scottish accent, Connery is wonderful as Jones Sr., my favourite line being the ad-libbed revelation of how he knew Elsa was a Nazi – “She talks in her sleep” – backed up by Ford’s brilliantly shocked reaction!
+They wanted to introduce Jones Sr. as someone who is more than a match for Indy, and he wastes no time in putting him in his place early on, telling him off for shooting three Nazi’s with frustrated petulance as he insists on calling him Junior.
+“Look what you did!” he exclaims, as if chastising him for drawing on the wall with crayons.
+Drawing on personal experience, Spielberg has long been interested in the relationship between an estranged father and son, and has often explored such issues, either explicitly or implied, in movies such as Close Encounters, E.T. and Artificial Intelligence.

-It is interesting that the two are here brought together by another of his thematic interests, the Nazis, and there must have been some cathartic release in the aforementioned Nazi shooting scene, which sees the movie’s hero obliterating his key concern whilst berating his father.
-The memorable scene where he is confronted by Hitler only for him to sign his autograph on the very diary the Nazis are fighting tooth and nail to get hold of is both funny and creepy.
-To see Hitler having what he wants in his grasp and letting it slip away will have been equally cathartic, and casts the leader of the Third Reich at the centre of a comic moment, making fun of him whilst still portraying him as an emotionless and terrifying individual.
+It is interesting that the two are here brought together by another of Spielberg’s thematic interests, the Nazis, and there must have been some cathartic release in the Nazi shooting scene, which sees the movie’s hero obliterating his key concern whilst berating his father.
+The memorable scene where he is confronted by Hitler, only for him to sign his autograph on the very diary the Nazis are fighting tooth and nail to get hold of, is both funny and creepy.
+To see Hitler having what he wants in his grasp and letting it slip away will have been equally cathartic, and casts the leader of the Third Reich at the centre of a comic moment, making fun whilst still portraying him as an emotionless and terrifying individual.

-The oddities and complexities of the father-son relationship are put under the microscope further when the two finally get a chance to talk in the airship and neither of them can find the words…Henry unwilling, and Indy unable to manifest 30 years of repressed emotions into words.
+The oddities and complexities of the father-son relationship are put under the microscope further when the two finally get a chance to talk in the airship and neither of them can find the words, Henry unwilling, and Indy unable to put 30 years of repressed emotions into words.
 That scene is turned on its head a little later when Henry thinks his son has fallen to his death, only for Indy to appear by his side moments later, by which time his attention has once again turned to the Grail, his words left unsaid.
-We all have emotions that we are unable or unwilling to express, particulalrly in regards to family, so to see that examined on screen gives us two fully realised characters that we invest in completely, and ushers in the climax when Indy is forced to pass the three tests to obtain the Grail.
+We all have emotions that we are unable or unwilling to express, particularly in regards to family, so to see that examined on screen gives us two fully realised characters that we invest in completely, and ushers in the climax when Indy is forced to pass the three tests to obtain the Grail.

 I think that perhaps Indy’s nemesis Belloq said it best… “We are simply passing through history but this…this IS history”.